Matthew Weiner: 1997–2007: Early work and The Sopranos

+2007–2015: Mad Men and acclaim

 During his time on The Sopranos Weiner began looking for a network to produce Mad Men.
 HBO, Showtime and FX passed on the project.
 HBO offered to produce the series if Chase would be on board as a writer or producer, but Chase instead chose to focus on developing feature films.
 Weiner eventually pitched the series to AMC, which had never produced an original dramatic television series.
 They picked up the show, ordering a full 13-episode season.
 Mad Men premiered on July 19, 2007, six weeks after The Sopranos concluded.
 Weiner served as showrunner, an executive producer, and head writer of Mad Men throughout its seven seasons.
 As the showrunner he had a major role in the writing and directing of each episode, also approving actors, costumes, hairstyles, and props.
 He is credited with writing or co-writing seven episodes of the first season, eleven episodes of the second, twelve episodes of the third, ten of the fourth, nine of the fifth, ten of the sixth, and twelve of the seventh.
 He has also directed all seven season finales, along with the season seven midseason finale and the penultimate episode of the series.